B. H. Streeter: Life

 Streeter was born in Croydon, London, on 17 November 1874 and educated at The Queen's College, Oxford.
 He was ordained in 1899 and was a member of the Archbishops' Commission on Doctrine in the Church of England (from 1922 to 1937).
 In 1910, Streeter formed a group of Oxford dons known as The Group, which met weekly to discuss theological topics.
 He attended the 1935 Nuremberg Rally with Frank Buchman.
 He wrote a dozen volumes in the fields of philosophy of religion, comparative religion, and New Testament textual studies.

 He was Dean Ireland's Professor of the Exegesis of Holy Scripture at the University of Oxford from 1932 to 1933, when he became Provost of Queen's College.

 The most important work of Streeter was The Four Gospels: A Study of Origins (1924), in which he proposed a "four-document hypothesis" (instead of the "two-source hypothesis") as a new solution to the synoptic problem.
 In this work, he also developed the theory of "local texts" in the manuscript transmission of the New Testament (pp. 27–50).
 Johann Leonhard Hug was his forerunner.

 Streeter found a new textual family: Caesarean text-type.
 He remarked a close textual relationship between Codex Sinaiticus and Vulgate of Jerome.

-Streeter and his wife, Irene, were the only passengers on a Koolhoven FK.50, HB-AMO which crashed into Mount Kelleköpfli on a flight from Basel to Bern on 10 September 1937.
+Streeter and his wife, Irene, were the only passengers on a Koolhoven FK.50, HB-AMO which crashed into Mount Kelleköpfli on a flight from Bern to Basel on 10 September 1937.
 The crew started the descent to Basel in low visibility due to foggy conditions.
-The plane hit Mount Kelleköpfli located near Waldenburg, 25 kilometers southeast from the Basel airport.
+The plane hit Mount Kelleköpfli located near Waldenburg, 25 kilometres southeast of Basel airport.
 The pilot Walter Eberschweiler and the Streeters were killed immediately, while the radio operator/navigator Hans Huggler survived the accident, but was severely injured.